nauqh/resonances/README.md

 <img  width="500" src="./img/shelf.jpeg">

-## Spotify Million Playlist Dataset
+## 📝Spotify Million Playlist Dataset
 The foundation of the recommendation engine will hinge upon the [Spotify Million Playlist](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge) dataset, a substantial corpus curated for the purpose of advancing research in music recommendations.
 Sampled from the over 4 billion public playlists on Spotify, this dataset of 1 million playlists consist of over 2 million unique tracks by nearly 300,000 artists, and represents the largest public dataset of music playlists in the world.
 The dataset includes public playlists created by US Spotify users between January 2010 and November 2017.

 The challenge ran from January to July 2018, and received 1,467 submissions from 410 teams.
 A summary of the challenge and the top scoring submissions was published in the [ACM Transactions on Intelligent Systems and Technology](https://dl.acm.org/doi/abs/10.1145/3344257).